tomsch420/probabilistic_model/doc/queries.md

   name: python3
 ---

+(chapter:queries)=
 # Queries
 The second chapter walks through the most important queries in probabilistic modeling.
 There are common quantities that are of interest regarding probabilities.
+The process of calculating these quantities is called inference or querying.
 You, most likely, have seen them in one or another form, but I will introduce them formally accompanied by some examples.